omniphx/forrest/README.md

     * Select access scope (If you need a refresh token, specify it here)
 6. Click `Save`

 After saving, you will now be given a Consumer Key and Consumer Secret.
-Add those to your config file.
+Update your config file with values for `consumerKey`, `consumerSecret`, `loginURL` and `callbackURI`.

 ### Setup
 Forrest will come with the following routes included in it's package.